Financial Capability Continues to Grow in Importance

 On January 9, 2007, the very first iPhone was announced, and everything changed.
 Now, people can get the knowledge they need quickly and easily; anything you want to know can be found in seconds.
 And with more information available, people are able to do more research before making important decisions.

 Beyond access to knowledge, smartphones also give people the ability to take action from the palm of their hand.
 They can read Amazon reviews to research a product, then purchase it with a single click.
 They can download their bank’s app and have access to financial education, then put that education to use right away by making changes to their accounts.
-These interactions go well beyond simply becoming literate; instead, smartphones allow users to achieve proficiency and take immediate action.
+These interactions go well beyond simply being financially literate; instead, smartphone users must acquire the financial capability to achieve proficiency and take immediate action.

 Consider a customer who is aware of both bank services and check-cashing services – the latter of which can be predatory, tacking on huge service fees.
 The customer already has the financial literacy to know that each option exists.
 But to achieve true financial capability, this hypothetical customer needs the confidence and strategic attitude to make the connection that a banking product would be a better choice for their long-term financial health.